toerndev/svelte-ts-eslint-tailwind/README.md

 ### Status

-Updated on 2023-01-08
+Updated on 2023-05-21

-- Uses @ota-meshi's alternative ESLint plugins
+- Official template uses @ota-meshi's stuff now, so less stuff to do here.
-- Sorts Tailwind class strings with Prettier.
+- `prettier-plugin-tailwindcss` can co-exist with the svelte plugin now, too.

 ### Usage